MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-ready-consolidated.md

 - **Resilient application design:** Adopt application design patterns that enhance resilience to both infrastructure and non-infrastructure incidents, aligning with the broader principles of the Cloud Adoption Framework.
 Standardize designs that incorporate self-healing and self-preservation mechanisms to ensure continuous operation and rapid recovery.
 For detailed guidance on resilient design patterns, refer to the Well-Architected Framework's [Reliability](/azure/well-architected/reliability) pillar.

 - **Adopt serverless architecture:** Utilize serverless technologies including platform as a service (PaaS), software as a service (SaaS), and function as a service (FaaS) to reduce server management overhead, automatically scale with demand, and ensure high availability.
-This supports CAF’s emphasis on modernizing workloads and optimizing operational efficiency.
+This approach supports CAF’s emphasis on modernizing workloads and optimizing operational efficiency.

 - **Microservices and containerization:** Implement microservices and containerization to avoid monolithic applications, breaking them down into smaller, independent services that can be deployed and scaled independently.
 This aligns with CAF’s principles of agility and scalability in cloud environments.

-- **Decouple services:** Strategically isolate services from each other to reduce the blast radius of incidents, ensuring that failures in one component do not affect the entire system.
+- **Decouple services:** Strategically isolate services from each other to reduce the blast radius of incidents, ensuring that failures in one component don't affect the entire system.
 This approach supports CAF’s governance model, promoting robust service boundaries and operational resilience.

 - **Enable automatic scaling:** Ensure your application architecture supports automatic scaling to handle varying loads, maintaining availability during traffic spikes.
 This practice aligns with CAF’s guidance on building scalable and responsive cloud environments, and helps keep costs manageable and predictable.

 - **Implement fault isolation:** Design your application to isolate failures to individual tasks or functions, preventing widespread outages and enhancing resilience.
-This supports CAF’s focus on creating reliable and fault-tolerant systems.
+This approach supports CAF’s focus on creating reliable and fault-tolerant systems.

 - **Ensure high availability:** Incorporate built-in redundancy and disaster recovery mechanisms to maintain continuous operation, following CAF’s best practices for high availability and business continuity planning.